djeusette/consumer-wrapper/README.md

-# generic-consumer
+# consumer-wrapper

 Allows to consume any kind of data.
 Just create your own consumer that extends the default Consumer class.